aitoroses/floxide/docs/adrs/README.md

     A --> D[0004: Async Runtime Selection]
     A --> E[0005: State Serialization]
     A --> F[0006: OpenTelemetry Observability]
+    A --> G[0013: Workflow Patterns]
     B --> C
     C --> D
     C --> E
     C --> F
+    C --> G
+    D --> G
     E -.-> F
+    G --> F
 ```

 _Note: This diagram shows the dependencies between ADRs.
 Each subsequent ADR builds upon the decisions established in the previous ones.
-The dotted line indicates that the observability system can utilize the state serialization system for event persistence._
+The dotted line indicates that the observability system can utilize the state serialization system for event persistence.
+The workflow patterns ADR (0013) depends on core framework abstractions (0003) and async runtime selection (0004), and influences observability (0006)._